zkutasi/homelab/backups/borg/README.md

 [Borg](https://www.borgbackup.org/) is a Linux backup tool one can use to backup individual folders, encrypt, deduplicate and manage.

-[Borgmatic](https://torsion.org/borgmatic/) is a wrapper around Borg to provide a better, YAML-based configuration format to help prevent the exessive usage of the Borg CLI.
+[Borgmatic](https://torsion.org/borgmatic/) is a wrapper around Borg to provide a better, YAML-based configuration format to help prevent the excessive usage of the Borg CLI.

 [Borgwarehouse](https://borgwarehouse.com/) is an aggregator WebUI for those who use Borg on various hosts, to have a unified view.